sreent/data-models-ebook/README.md

 # Data Models Ebook

-This book is designed to be read in order.
+This course textbook is designed to be read in order.
 Each chapter builds on the vocabulary, schemas, and case studies introduced in earlier chapters.
 Cross-references point back to the specific section where a concept was first developed.

 ## Hands-on Labs